Editors note: This is an updated version of a story that originally ran in 2016.

 It was Feb.
 27, 1996, the day Wayne Gretzky left Los Angeles to become King of the Blues, the day hockey took the front seat in St. Louis.

-“I think it was one of the biggest moments in the history for St. Louis, not only hockey, but in sports,” said Mike Keenan, the author of the deal.
+“I think it was one of the biggest moments in the history for St. Louis, not only hockey, but in sports,” Mike Keenan, the author of the deal, recalled in a 2016 interview.

-Keenan, 66, is currently a consultant with Metallurg Magnitogorsk of the Kontinental Hockey League.
+Keenan, 71, last coached in 2017 in the Kontinental Hockey League.
 But at the time, he was coach and general manager of the Blues, and from the outset of the 1995-96 season, he was after Gretzky.

 The Kings had not been to the playoffs since a 1993 trip to the Stanley Cup Finals, and they were on course to miss again.
 Bought from bankruptcy the day before the season started, the Kings were financially stretched and looking to rebuild.
 Their main attraction was looking to reboot.